 You should have received by separate correspondence a Notice of Internet Availability of Proxy Materials (the "Notice") informing you of your ability to access the A. H. Belo Corporation ("A. H. Belo" or the "Company") proxy materials on the website referred to in the Notice or to request to receive a printed set of the proxy materials.
-The proxy materials relate to the 2014 Annual Meeting of Shareholders of A. H. Belo that will be held in the lobby of the TXCN Building at 570 Young Street, Dallas, Texas, on May 15, 2014, at 1:30 p.m. (local time).
-The A. H. Belo Board of Directors has fixed the close of business on March 20, 2014 as the record date (the "Record Date") for the determination of shareholders entitled to receive notice of and to vote at the 2014 Annual Meeting of Shareholders or any adjournment(s) thereof.
-The annual meeting will be held for the purpose of electing directors, ratifying the appointment of KPMG LLP as the Company's independent registered public accounting firm, approving the material terms for performance-based awards under the A. H. Belo 2008 Incentive Compensation Plan, voting on an advisory resolution on executive compensation (say-on-pay), and considering any other matters that properly may come before the meeting or any postponement or adjournment of the meeting.
+The proxy materials relate to the 2015 Annual Meeting of Shareholders of A. H. Belo that will be held in the lobby of the TXCN Building at 570 Young Street, Dallas, Texas, on May 14, 2015, at 1:30 p.m. (local time).
+The A. H. Belo Board of Directors has fixed the close of business on March 19, 2015 as the record date (the "Record Date") for the determination of shareholders entitled to receive notice of and to vote at the 2015 Annual Meeting of Shareholders or any adjournment(s) thereof.
+The annual meeting will be held for the purpose of electing directors, ratifying the appointment of KPMG LLP as the Company's independent registered public accounting firm, and considering any other matters that properly may come before the meeting or any postponement or adjournment of the meeting.